srijana225/homework-1/README.md

 What is one tool you can use to verify the accessibility of your websites?

 ### 19. head / body

 What is the `<head>` tag for?
+:It is the first element inside an HTML element where metadata,information about the document is placed.It should start immediatley after the opening html tag and end directly before the opening body tag.

 What is the `<body>` tag for?
+This is the main content area of an HTML document.It is used after the closing head tag and end before the closing html tag.

 ### 20. Head…